-Dummy air bag systems are often stolen or salvaged units and may not match the particular make and model of your car.
+Air bag fraud involves replacing a damaged air bag system with a nonfunctioning "dummy" air bag.
+These dummy systems are often stolen or salvaged units and may not match the particular make and model of your car.
 Victims of air bag fraud have even reported finding paper towels, packing peanuts, old shoes or virtually anything else that can fill the hole left by the missing air bag.
-Many of us assume the air bag will be there when we need it, so most victims don't know they've been scammed until it's too late.